This guide contains many new and previously undocumented features.

 (1) Only (small) USB drives are listed by default, so you cannot accidentally damage your system or external USB hard disks,

-(2) RMPrepUSB adds special modifications to the grub4dos boot code (using a specially modified version of grubinst.exe) which increase the chances of booting grub4dos on a wider variety of systems.
+(2) RMPrepUSB adds special modifications to the grub4dos boot code (using the latest version of grubinst.exe) which increase the chances of booting grub4dos on a wider variety of systems.

 Note: The RMPrepUSB version of the grub4dos MBR code is not compatible with BootIce - so don't attempt to tweak the defaults timeout,etc. using BootIce!

 If you are having problems booting to grub4dos on some very old systems try FlashBoot to prepare your USB drive.